StavWasPlayZ/Trome/README.md

 This project uses modern cryptographic techniques to ensure secure communication between the **Server** and **Client**.
 Most of the encryption and decryption operations are powered by the [Crypto++](https://www.cryptopp.com/) library and .NET [System.Security.Cryptography](https://learn.microsoft.com/en-us/dotnet/api/system.security.cryptography?view=net-9.0).

+> [!CAUTION]
-NOTE: The keys are static, therefore it isn't fully secure.
-Don't use this as an example for an actual Cryptography example without making files at runtime.
-We did it that way because `Crypto++` and `System.Security.Cryptography` RSA keys don't fit for each other, we made the keys via openssl.
+> The keys are static, therefore are not fully secure.
+> DON'T use this as an example for actual Cryptography matters without making these files at runtime.
+> We did it that way because `Crypto++` and `System.Security.Cryptography` RSA keys are not fit for each other, hence they were both made via OpenSSL.

 ---

 ### 🔑 Current Encryption Method: RSA (Asymmetric)